xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/DesignDoc.md

 Due to the lack of closures in C++, it currently requires some non-trivial effort to define a custom action in Google Mock.
-For example, suppose you want to "increment the value pointed to by the second argument of the mock function and return it", you could write:
+For example, suppose you want to "increment the value pointed to by the data argument of the mock function and return it", you could write:

 ```
 int IncrementArg1(Unused, int* p, Unused) {